← Blog · Guides & Tutorials

 Our Recommendation

-For the best experience, we recommend using PremierVPN's WireGuard protocol, which provides faster speeds and more stable connections compared to traditional OpenVPN — especially important for high-bandwidth activities like torrenting.
+Whichever client you pick, we recommend using PremierVPN's WireGuard protocol, which provides faster speeds and more stable connections compared to traditional OpenVPN — especially important for high-bandwidth activities like torrenting.

 Remember: Interface binding is a second layer of protection on top of your VPN.
 Always connect to your VPN first, then start your torrent client.
 This ensures there's never a window where your real IP is exposed.